Rocket Mania!: Classic Mode

 Classic Mode is played in levels, each of which begins with a new grid of fuse tiles and requires the player to launch a minimum number of rockets within a set time limit (indicated by a row of lanterns across the top of the screen).
 Launching multiple rockets at once causes coins to fall onto the field; collecting five coins allows a rocket to be upgraded by one level, starting at 1 and ending at 10.
 Once all rockets have been fully upgraded, the player scores bonus points for every additional coin collected.
 Picking up a clock freezes the timer briefly.
 Higher-level rockets award more points when launched, and the value of a launch increases when multiple coins are collected at the same time.

 If the player fails to launch the required number of rockets before time runs out, the game ends and the player receives points for any unused coins.

 Arcade Mode

 Arcade Mode has no timer and begins with an empty grid, into which tiles fall one at a time.
 The player can slide tiles left and right in addition to rotating them, but must prevent the tiles from stacking up to the top edge.
 If any column fills completely and the player fails to make room for the next incoming tile above it, the game ends.

 Strategy Mode

 Strategy Mode has no timer or coins and begins with a full grid of fuse tiles.
 The player is given a limited number of matches at the outset, using one every time an unbroken left-to-right path is made.
 Additional matches fall onto the field after every launch of three or more rockets; once a match appears, the player must collect it within the next three launches before it vanishes.
 The game ends once all matches are used.

-Availability

-The online version of Rocket Mania can be played for free at MSN Games and various other websites, but is limited in levels and extras.
-The Windows version, Rocket Mania Deluxe, is available as a trial download, with the full version able to be unlocked for a nominal fee.

-Palm OS and Pocket PC versions are also available.